 London drama showsSkip out on the usual movie and dinner date and take your loved one to a romantic musical at West End instead.
 There's nothing quite as enchanting as watching your favourite fairytale or love story play out on stage.

-Romantic West End shows in LondonWhat could be more fun than a comedy show at West End?
+Romantic shows in LondonWhat could be more fun than a comedy show at West End?
 A musical comedy, of course!
 These are a great hit since usually they are enjoyed by people regardless of age.
 After all, what's not to like about musicals with fun and delightful songs which also serve to make you laugh?

 Comedy shows in LondonWatching a musical with the entire family is always a delightful experience.
 While Disney is a raging favorite, there’s a healthy mix of dramas, comedies, and romance stories among London musicals - perfect for enjoying an outing with the clan.